Cairns Marine Precinct

 The Cairns Marine Precinct (CMP) is a critical enabler of the Tropical North Queensland (TNQ) economy, supporting Australia’s strategic Defence and foreign policy initiatives, as well as border and fisheries, tourism, and maritime trade operations.
 The precinct is home to a large and diverse marine sector with 1603 commercial vessels across tourism, fishing and shipping, and cruising yacht sectors, in addition to several Royal Australian Navy (RAN) and Australian Border Force (ABF) vessels.
 The precinct also hosts superyachts and cruise liners visiting the Pacific.
 COVID-19 exposed the fragility of Cairns’ tourism-based economy, and the continued growth of the CMP is critical for economic diversification in the region.
 A sustainable marine capacity to ensure that both strategic Defence priorities and industry needs are met is vital to provide growth and jobs for the TNQ region.

 Over the past few years, growing tensions between the United States and China have elevated the strategic importance of the Pacific, and Australia is now more than ever a frontline player in terms of engagement and development of the region.
-Australia’s Step-Up to the Pacific program, which sees engagement in the Pacific as one of the highest priorities of Government, is tied to the 2017 Foreign Policy White Paper and commits Australia to a more ambitious level of Pacific engagement, signalling a key change in Australia’s Defence posture as it prioritises the Indo-Pacific region.
+Australia’s Step-Up to the Pacific program, launched by the previous Federal Government, signalled a key change in Australia’s Defence posture as it prioritised the Indo-Pacific region.

 Under the Security of Critical Infrastructure Act (2018), the Cairns port is a critical national infrastructure asset.
 The port includes HMAS Cairns, Australia’s most northern naval base on the eastern seaboard, and it plays a key strategic role in Australia’s northern naval capability.
 In acknowledging this role, in 2017-2018 the Federal Government committed to upgrading the precinct through staged investment.